-Frequently inspect the area under the float switches to ensure they are free from debris and gummy bilge oil.
+Frequently inspect the area under the float switch to ensure it is free from debris and gummy bilge oil.
 To clean, soak in heavy duty bilge cleaner for 10 minutes, agitating several times.
 Check for unrestricted operation of the float.
 Repeat the cleaning procedure if necessary.